scanax2/GraphEditor/README.md

 # GraphEditor (in progress)
-Simple application to edit graphs (graph theory).
+Simple application draw and edit graphs (graph theory).
 Written in Kotlin using the TornadoFX framework.